How to Change Tax Class in Germany: A Step-by-Step Guide for Foreigners

 How to Change Your Tax Class in Germany: The Process

-- Select the Option: In the main menu, find the form for changing tax classes (Antrag auf Steuerklassenwechsel).
+- Select the Form: In the main menu, find the form for changing your tax class (Antrag auf Steuerklassenwechsel).

-- Complete the Form: Fill in your personal details, spouse details (if applicable), and reason for the change.
+- Fill Out the Form: Enter your personal details, spouse’s details (if applicable), and the reason for the change.

-- Submit the Form: You will receive a confirmation email once the form is submitted.
+- Submit the Form: Once submitted, you’ll receive a confirmation email.

 b) How to Change Your Tax Class in Person at the Finanzamt

-- Visit the Finanzamt: Book an appointment or visit your local Finanzamt without an appointment (though waiting times might be long).
+- Visit the Finanzamt: Book an appointment or visit the tax office in person.

-- Submit the Form: Fill out the Steuerklassenwechsel form provided at the office.
+- Submit the Form: Complete the Steuerklassenwechsel form provided at the office.

-- Get Confirmation: After submission, your tax class will be changed, and the new classification will take effect the following month.
+- Get Confirmation: After submission, your tax class will be updated, and the changes will take effect the following month.

 How Long Does It Take to Change Your Tax Class in Germany?